jadeaver/learning-curves/README.md

 # hello-world
-This repository will be used to learn the functions of GitHub better
+The purpose of this repository is to compile notes and resources as I learn to use Git and GitHub better.
+My goal is to interact with GitHub entirely using command-line on Mac Terminal.

 ## about me
-I am a postdoc at NC State and a part of the Science and Technologies for Phosphorus Sustainability (STEPS) Center.
-My interests are microorganisms, biotechnology, and STEM outreach/communication.
+[Under development!
+See my LinkedIn below for more.]
+I am a postdoc in the Department of Civil, Construction, and Environmental Engineering at NC State and a part of the Science and Technologies for Phosphorus Sustainability (STEPS) Center.

 [STEPS Center] (https://steps-center.org/)